 Preventing Perinatal Transmission

 Advances in HIV treatment and prevention have greatly decreased transmission of HIV from mother to child during pregnancy, childbirth, and breastfeeding.
 Prevention strategies and interventions can reduce this risk to 1% or less.1

 If you are pregnant or planning to become pregnant, experts recommend that you:

 - Get an HIV test.
-If you know you have HIV, you can take steps to lower your baby's risk for infection.
+If you know you have HIV, you can take steps to lower your risk of perinatal transmission.

 - If you have HIV, take anti-HIV drugs for yourself and your child.
 You should take anti-HIV drugs during pregnancy, labor, and birth, and your child should take them for the first weeks of life.

 - If you have HIV, avoid breastfeeding.
-HIV can pass from you to your child through your breast milk.
+HIV can pass to your child through breast milk.
 If you live in the United States or another country with safe water, formula feeding is best for prevention of HIV.

-The NICHD is heavily involved in finding ways to prevent mother-to-child transmission of HIV.
+NICHD is heavily involved in developing ways to prevent perinatal transmission of HIV.
 Read about the research advances in this area through the links on the Publications and Resources page.